 -- I can't submit my test or assignment to Blackboard.

 Although Blackboard will work on both wired (Ethernet) and wireless (WiFi) connections, it is strongly recommended that students use a secured wired connection when taking tests or submitting assignments.
 Using Blackboard over a wireless connection can result in a dropped signal, which may kick students out of a test or assignment submission causing them to lose any unsaved data.
-If students must use a wireless connection, make sure that it is trusted and reliable, such as the SIUE-WPA network.
+If students must use a wireless connection, make sure that it is trusted and reliable, such as the SIUE eduroam network.

 Note: Free WiFi hotspots from locations such as Starbucks, McDonalds or Panera are typically unsecured and are not an appropriate place to take exams or submit assignments.
 Students may be unable to submit tests or assignments using an unsecured WiFi hotspot due to dropped connections.

 -- My instructor has indicated that he or she cannot locate or open a file I submitted in Blackboard.
 What's the problem?

 There are several possibilities, depending upon how those files were submitted: